 Tofu combined with soy sauce makes for a delicious onigiri filling.

-How to prepare: Stir fry tofu with soy sauce and mirin until lightly crispy.
+How to prepare the filling: Stir fry tofu with soy sauce and mirin until lightly crispy.
+See the tofu scramble recipe.

 15. Cheese Yaki Onigiri (Grilled Rice Ball)